 I am trained as a Humanistic Integrative Counsellor, as well as being a Registered and Accredited member of the British Association of Counselling and Psychotherapy (BACP).
 I adhere to the BACP ethical framework and strongly believe in the importance of the working relationship between the client and counsellor.

 For me, each client is a distinct individual.
 Each client needs to be met and supported on their own terms and based on their own needs.
 Building a trusting and valuable rapport matters much more than theory.

 We will start with an assessment session.
 Then, if we choose to go forward, we'll meet every week for 50 minutes with periodic reviews of our work.
 After the first session, we'll decide together on how many sessions to start with.
 This can be re-assessed if you decide you would like to continue.
 It will depend on your individual needs whether it is long term or short term work.

 I typically charge £60 for a 50 minute session.

 You can also get more information about counselling and psychotherapy via the BACP at http://www.bacp.co.uk or by clicking on the logo below.

-If you have any specific questions, please do feel free to contact me via the contact form on the righthand side, through email at email@example.com, or call me at 07425164567.
+If you have any specific questions, please do feel free to contact me via the contact form on email email@example.com, or call me on 07425164567.